Genetic counseling and testing can personalize your healthcare to help lower your risk of cancer.

 - Li-Fraumeni syndrome

 Who has cancer?

 One in three people will develop cancer at some point in their lifetime, but only 5–10% of cancers are hereditary.
 Most cancers are “sporadic,” caused by changes in a gene as a result of the environment (e.g., ultraviolet exposure), behavior (diet, tobacco or alcohol exposure), or by chance.

 Signs of a hereditary cancer syndrome are:

-Our board-certified genetic counselor can help you and your family understand your chance of developing cancer due to a genetic condition (hereditary cancer syndrome).
-If you decide genetic counseling is right for you, the genetic counselor will meet with you to review:
+Our genetic counselors can help you and your family understand your chance of developing cancer due to a genetic condition known as a hereditary cancer syndrome.
+If you decide genetic counseling is right for you, a genetic counselor will meet with you to review:

 Your genetic counselor will talk with you about different issues so you can make an informed decision about genetic testing.
 Questions to consider:

 - If I decide to have testing, what would I do with that information?